-The FAA's statutory mission is to ensure safe and efficient use of navigable airspace in the U.S. pursuant to 49 U.S.C. § 47101(a)(1).
+The FAA's statutory mission is to ensure safe and efficient use of navigable airspace in the U.S. pursuant to 49 USC § 47101(a)(1).
 The FAA must ensure that implementation of the Proposed Action does not derogate the safety of aircraft and airport operations at LNY.
-Further, pursuant to 49 U.S.C. § 47107(a)(16), the FAA must approve any revision or modification to the LNY ALP.
-By approving the ALP revision, the FAA ensures that the Proposed Action would not result in any obstructions to airspace or airport safety areas at LNY.
+Further, pursuant to 49 USC § 47107(a)(16), the FAA must approve any revision or modification to the LNY ALP.